deis/workflow/src/installing-deis/installing-deis-workflow.md

 $ helm fetch deis/deis
 ```

-## Launch Your Deis Cluster
+## Install Deis Workflow

-Now that you have it prepared, launch the Deis cluster with:
+Now that you have Helm installed an the Deish Chart Repository added, install Workflow by running:

 ```
-$ helm install deis/deis
+$ helm install deis/deis --namespace=deis
 ```

-This command will launch a variety of Kubernetes resources in the `deis` namespace.
+Helm will install a variety of Kubernetes resources in the `deis` namespace.
 You'll need to wait for the pods that it launched to be ready.
 Monitor their status
 by running: